Drug detox at Priory Group

 There is a wealth of evidence that suggests that compassionate and supportive care is just as important as medication in the drug detox process, which is why our team are dedicated to providing exceptional support to our detox clients, 24 hours a day, 7 days a week.
 Ultimately, the aim of detox is to tackle the physical symptoms of your substance addiction, and once you are physically stable, empower you to address the underlying causes and triggers for your addictive behaviours as part of a comprehensive therapy programme.

-Free comprehensive medical assessment with a detox specialist
+Free comprehensive medical assessment with a drug detox specialist

 During your free initial addictions assessment, your specialist will be able to determine whether going through a medically assisted withdrawal detox process is an appropriate or necessary step for you.
 If this is the case, the next step in your detox journey will be for you to receive a comprehensive medical assessment with one of our addiction and detox experts.
 The purpose of this is to gather important information on the nature of your drug addiction, as well as your broader medical history, in order to allow our detox specialists to develop an individual, evidence-based detox plan, tailored according to your unique needs and concerns.
 The structure and length of your detox plan will be guided by the following factors: